dmmh/synolonxt/README.md

 synolonxt
 =========

-NXT client for Synology NAS
+NXT client script for Synology NAS

 This is a modified version for Synology NAS of the NXT install script by j0b.
 Original located here: https://github.com/jobbet/nxt